How does Spotify's algorithm work? Streaming hacks for musicians

 There's so much info you can include on your profile to engage fans, so fill it out properly.
 That includes, pictures, social links, bios, upcoming gigs, merchandise, getting verified and more.
 Don’t hold back!

-Get a Pre-Saves boost
+Get a Pre-Save boost

 Remember how we mentioned the first 24 hours after your release is really important?